Viasat/gRPC-Fuzzer/README.md

 > pip3 install -r requirements.txt

-Inside dependencies/protofuzz if changes are made to protofuzz pip3 uninstall it and using:
+Inside dependencies/protofuzz if changes are made to protofuzz pip3 uninstall it and install it using:
  > sudo python3 setup.py install

 symlink compiled_proto/x to your x python gRPC files which you can submodule in dependencies.